rotundasoftware/cartero/README.md

 	"dynamicallyLoadedFiles" : [ "ie-8.css" ],

 	// Only used when the `browserify` option in the Cartero Grunk Task is enabled, this
-	// property is an array of JavaScript files that should be executed when they
+	// property is an array of JavaScript files that should be executed as soon as they
 	// are loaded in the client.
 Files that are not included in this property will not
 	// be executed until they are `require`d by another file.
 	"browserify_executeOnLoad" : [ "backbone.js" ]